“All music is folk music; I ain’t never heard no horse sing a song.” – Louis Armstrong

 People anxious about this somehow ruining music should really go ahead and try to use it.
 They should remember that their music comes from musicians, no matter how convoluted that process gets.
 Pop music is already written by committee.
 If you still find enjoyment from it, it’s only because those still have people in them making choices.

 You can buy a selection of these on my Bandcamp if you’d like to nudge me to make more.
 Most of what I’ve made is free because of licensing for samples – many are CC-By-NC.
-Details forthcoming.
+Ask in the comments and I’ll provide more info on a case-by-case basis.